LeMakhno/tcp-tik-tak-toe/README.md

 # What is this ?
 - A tik-tak-toe multiplayer game server written in c
-- An adapter that translates custom server protocol to json messages over WebSocket
+- An adapter that translates custom server protocol to json encoded messages over WebSocket
 - Web UI to play

 # How to play ?